d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 sys.path.insert(0, '..')

 import d2l
-from mxnet import gluon, init, nd from mxnet.gluon import nn
+from mxnet import gluon, init, nd, np, npx from mxnet.gluon import nn npx.set_np()

 class Inception(nn.Block):
     # c1 - c4 are the number of output channels for each layer in the path